cysouw/diathesis/text/c02_case.md

  \b.
 Ich nenne dich [einen Egoisten].
  \c.
 "Die Juden!" rief Franz ungeduldig, "was nennst du Juden?
 (DWDS: Bahr, Hermann: Die Rotte Korahs.
 Berlin 1919)

-The name in such naming constructions cannot be passivized \Next[a,b], which also indicates that these accusative arguments have a special status in the grammar of the German language.
+The name in such naming constructions cannot be passivised \Next[a,b], which also indicates that these accusative arguments have a special status in the grammar of the German language.

 \ex.
  \a.
 Du wirst einen Egoisten genannt.